Angie Docherty, Nurs.D., M.P.H., R.N.

 Monmouth, Ore.
 97361

-My nursing education and experience stems from the UK, where I gained a Masters in Public Health and a Doctor of Nursing qualification.
-Having worked and lived in a socialized health care system, I have a strong personal interest in health disparities, particularly in the area of prenatal care.
-My research in the UK focused on this area and I have continued this area of study in the US.
-What I have learned is that disparities in health are universal, but so too, is nursing!
-Nurses, across the world, have the ability to research and address disparities across a variety of health care systems.
-We have skills to embrace diversity and challenge social injustice.
+My nursing education and experience stems from the UK.
+I have a personal interest in health disparities, particularly in the area of prenatal care and have researched this topic in the UK and the US.
+My work in both countries helps me realize that nurses, internationally, are best placed to embrace diversity and challenge social injustice.
 These are the messages that underpin my approach to research and teaching.

 2010: Doctor of Nursing (University of Stirling, UK)